 If your company is rolling out Copilot and wants to focus your training budget where it matters most, start here.

-The average manager in Southeast Asia attends 8-12 meetings per week.
+The average manager in Southeast Asia attends 8 to 12 meetings per week.
 Each meeting generates action items that need to be tracked, decisions that need to be documented, and follow-ups that need to happen.
-Without AI, this creates an enormous administrative burden.
+Without AI, this creates an enormous administrative burden that compounds across teams and business units.

 | Practice | Why It Matters |